Mounavanam/PortfolioWebsite/README.md

 ### 🏠 Home

 - **Access**: Click on the 'Home' link in the navigation bar.
-- **Content**: Displays an introductory animation and the developer's main slogan.
+- **Content**: Displays an introductory animation and my main slogan.
 Scroll down to start exploring other sections automatically or use the navigation bar for quicker access.

 ### 👤 About